Over 8 Million

 Frequently Asked Questions

-You’ll be fined and you won’t be able to receive free tax credits to reduce your monthly cost until enrollment re-opens in November.
-In 2014 the fine will be 1% of your yearly income or $95 per person for the year, whichever is higher.
+If you don’t have insurance, you’ll be fined and you won’t be able to receive free tax subsidies to reduce your monthly cost until enrollment re-opens in November.
+For 2015 the fine is 2% of your yearly income or $325 per adult, whichever is higher, and there are additional fines if you have children.
 The fee increases every year.
-In 2016 it is 2.5% of income or $695 per person, whichever is higher.
-If you have children the fine will be higher as well.
+In 2016 it is 2.5% of income or $695 per adult, whichever is higher.

 There are a number of ways to qualify.
-Even if you exceed the minimum of $45,960 as an individual, you may be able to qualify for credits.
+Even if you exceed the minimum of $46,680 as an individual, you may be able to qualify for credits.
+Learn more.

 Still have questions?
-Learn more in our news section.
+Give us a call or read more in our news section.